saili0103/TensorDG/README.md

 "Simulation-dg-Exp1.R" includes the code for generating Figures 2 and 3.

+"Simulation-tl-Exp1-s0.R" includes the code for generating Figure 4.

-"Simulation-tl-Exp1.R" includes the code for generating Figures 4 and 5.
+"Simulation-tl-Exp1.R" includes the code for generating Figure 5.